HLTech/SqlEventStore4J/README.md

 List<Event> events = eventStore.findAll(aggregateId, "OrderStream");
 ```

-You can stop here if it's all you, need but what about aggregates?
+You can stop here if it's all you need, but what about aggregates?

 ### Dealing with aggregates